 A lot of credit unions have been reluctant to get started with allowing members to open their membership online when in today’s world it seems almost imperative that credit unions offer this service.
 More consumers are wanting to apply to and join their financial institutions via digital channels, as well as engage with the financial institution over these digital channels, such as opening further products and services, or communicating with the credit union on questions or concerns.

 Although many of the chief concerns of credit unions have been addressed and solutions identified, credit unions still seem hesitant to jump in.
 We have the ability to do member identity verification and to request documents for field of membership eligibility.
 So what’s the hold up?
-Is it work the (perceived, but maybe not so much actualized) risk?
+Is it worth the (perceived, but maybe not so much actualized) risk?

 The convenience of opening memberships online